Herniated disc exercises are an extremely important part of recovering from disc related lower back pain.

 Exercise is more effective when it’s done consistently.

-What exercises not to do with a herniated disc?
+What exercises can I do with a herniated disc?

 Exercises that allow the lumbar spine to maintain the natural lordotic curve.
 Lunges, shoulder presses, bench presses, pull-ups, dips, lat pull downs, rows, and squats can all be done with a herniated disc.
 The key is keeping the lumbar spine from flexing too much.
 Lumbar flexion exacerbates herniated discs.
 Any exercise can make a herniated disc more painful if the lumbar spine is allowed to flex to end-range or allowed to flex repeatedly.